via5/Synergy/README.md

 [<img src="doc/modifier.png" height="400">](doc/modifier.png)

-- _Disable other modifiers_: Enables this modifier and disables all the others.
+- _Disable other modifiers_: Enables this modifier and disables all the others in this step.
 - _Enable all modifiers_: Enables all modifiers in this step.
 - _Type_: The type of this modifier.
 - _Sync_: What drives this modifier.
 See [Synchronisation](#synchronisation).